-Our operations are conducted through, and our operating assets are owned by, our subsidiaries.
-We own our interests in our subsidiaries through our 100% ownership interest in our operating partnership,

-DCP Midstream Operating, LP.
-DCP Midstream GP, LLC is the general partner of our general partner, DCP Midstream GP, LP, and has sole responsibility for conducting our business and managing our operations.
+We are a wholly owned subsidiary of DCP.
+DCP's and our operations are conducted through, and DCP's and our operating assets are owned by, our subsidiaries.
+DCP Midstream GP, LLC is the general partner of DCP's general partner, DCP Midstream GP, LP, and has sole responsibility for conducting DCP's and our business and managing DCP's and our operations.